 Q: Can I build these if I’m not handy?

 Yes!
-Projects #2, #5, and #9 are beginner-friendly.
-Start with a simple tunnel or weave poles, then work up to platforms and ramps once you’re comfortable with basic cuts and drilling.
+Projects #2, #5, and #9 are beginner friendly.
+I would suggest starting with a tunnel or a weave poles.
+Then move to something like the platforms and ramps once you’re comfortable with your cuts and drilling.